quchen/stgi/README.md

   assuming all variables are in global scope.
 This means that nesting functions in Haskell results in a heap allocation via `let`.

-- Free variable values have to be explicitly given to the closure.
+- Free variable values have to be explicitly given to closures.
 Function composition could be implemented like

   ```haskell